Wheel of Fortune (Ace of Base song): Critical reception

 AllMusic editor Jose F. Promis complimented the song as "stellar".
-In an retrospective review, Nikola Nedeljkovic Gøttsche from Danish newspaper Dagbladet Information remarked "its immediate melodic pop appeal and the combination of dancefloor pop and the fashionable warm reggae".
-Swedish Göteborgsposten described it as a "dance-song with some "Bad Boys" (Inner Circle) and Dr. Alban rhythms, but with more pop direction."
+In a retrospective review, Nikola Nedeljkovic Gøttsche from Danish Dagbladet Information remarked its "immediate melodic pop appeal and the combination of dancefloor pop and the fashionable warm reggae".
+Upon the release, Swedish Göteborgsposten described it as a "dance-song with some "Bad Boys" (Inner Circle) and Dr. Alban rhythms, but with more pop direction."
 The reviewer complimented Linn Berggren's voice, adding that it "makes me think of Angel for a while".
-Andrew Balkin from Kingston Informer wrote that "the Aces go downbeat" on "Wheel of Fortune" and "Happy Nation", stating that both songs "have a soul/dance feel about them and wouldn't be out of place on the dance floor, or setting the mood in a smoky club."
-Liverpool Echo felt it is "cannily close" to "All That She Wants", with "its reggae-ish beat and just as catchy."
+Andrew Balkin from Kingston Informer noted that "the Aces go downbeat" on "Wheel of Fortune" and "Happy Nation", stating that both songs "have a soul/dance feel about them and wouldn't be out of place on the dance floor, or setting the mood in a smoky club."
+Liverpool Echo wrote that it is "cannily close" to "All That She Wants", with "its reggae-ish beat and just as catchy."

-James Masterton viewed it as "poppy dub-reggae" in his weekly UK chart commentary.
-Pan-European magazine Music & Media described it as "oriental-tinged".
-Alan Jones from Music Week rated the single four out of five, writing that the group "return with another subdued reggae singalong that also suggests Opus's "Live Is Life" hit.
+In his weekly UK chart commentary, James Masterton described it as "poppy dub-reggae", while Pan-European magazine Music & Media described it as "oriental-tinged".
+Alan Jones from Music Week gave the single four out of five, writing that the group "return with another subdued reggae singalong that also suggests Opus's "Live is Life" hit.
 Fewer of the commercially-pleasing devices that exemplified "All That She Wants" mean it will be a smaller hit though another Top 10 placing seems likely."
-James Hamilton from the RM Dance Update deemed it "another Boney M-ish inane non sequiturs filled Swedish pop lurcher".
-Chuck Campbell from Scripps Howard News Service called it a "reggae-paced" number.
+Eric Torres from Pitchfork felt the band were "essentially nailing their formula on the first go: enthusiastic synth melodies, weaving percussive rhythms, and the Berggren sisters’ swooping voices.
+Yet it also contains a melancholic undercurrent that pulls at the corners of their best songs.
+That bittersweetness is their irresistible, maudlin draw, one that would become key to Ace of Base’s massive appeal."
+James Hamilton from the Record Mirror Dance Update deemed it "another Boney M-ish inane non sequiturs filled Swedish pop lurcher".
+Chuck Campbell from Scripps Howard News Service named it a "reggae-paced" number.